KoBeWi/Metroidvania-System/README.md

 Alternate method for registering objects is `register_storable_object_with_marker()`.
 It takes object, callback and marker index.
 When used, the object will be be marked on map when it first appears and marked again when stored (collected etc.).
 You can define default markers in [map theme](#map-theme) (use the index from the symbol list).
 If marker index is -1, that marker will not appear.
 You can make marker appear only when the object is discovered or only when it's stored or both.
 Also you can provide a custom symbol index to the method to customize how the element is marked on the map.

 Separately from the storable objects there exists an object ID system.
 It's used by storable object methods to determine whether the object was stored or not, but it can be used manually.
-The ID is a String and is determined ad-hoc from the object instance.
+The ID is a String and is determined ad hoc from the object instance.
 If the object is a Node, the ID will be created from scene name, parent node and node name.
 E.g. if you have this scene structure:
 ```
 Map (Forest.tscn)
 - Objects